HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 [jupyter-jsc.fz-juelich.de](https://jupyter-jsc.fz-juelich.de)

-- Jupyter-JSC uses the queue (wait for it)
+- Jupyter-JSC uses the queue
-- When you are working on it, you are using compute node time
+- When you are working on it, you are using project time ⌛️
 - *Yes, if you are just thinking and looking at the 📺, you are burning project time*🤦‍♂️

-- It's useful for small tests - not for full-fledged development
+- It's useful for small tests - not for full-fledged development 🙄

 ---